-Pottery is a form of ceramics that we come across every single day in items such as teacups, soup bowls, vases and dishes.
-All these round shapes are made by throwing clay on a turning table, before the clay is fired in a hot fan kiln, and then decorated and glazed.
+Pottery is a form of ceramics we come across every single day in items as teacups, soup bowls, jars, and vases.
+All these round shapes are made by throwing clay on a turning table before the clay is fired in the kiln at a minimum temperature of 1000 ˚C, after which it can be decorated and glazed.
 Pottery requires a lot of practice, but it’s an art that allows you to develop your own personal style.

 |On Friday from 18:00 until 23:00 and on Saturday from 12:00 until 18:00|